-Japanese Scoeity of Hepato-Biliary-Pancreatic Society (JSHBPS)
+Japanese Society of Hepato-Biliary-Pancreatic Surgery (JSHBPS)

-Observership to Japan Program for 2021
+Observership to Japan Program for 2022

 The criteria for entry are as follows:

-- Candidates should be a member of either the Asian-Pacific Hepato-Pancreato-Biliary Association (A-PHPBA) or the Hepato-Pancreato-Biliary Association (HPBA) of his or her home country.
+- Candidate should be a member of either the Asian-Pacific Hepato-Pancreato-Biliary Association (A-PHPBA) or the Hepato-Pancreato-Biliary Association (HPBA) of his or her home country.
 (A junior member of the A-PHPBA or HPBA may also apply.)

 - When a mentor of the host facility to which the international student belongs knows a mentor of the facility (a professor, etc.) at which the international student wishes to study in Japan, top priority is given to that applicant.

-- Selected candidates should submit an abstract to the annual meeting of JSHBPS after receiving a letter of acceptance from the Society.
+- Selected candidate should submit an abstract to the annual meeting of JSHBPS after receiving a letter of acceptance from the Society.
 The deadline for submission of abstract for each meeting is normally the end of December; the meetings are held in June of each year.